ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 <div class="collapse" id="collapseExample6">
   <div class="card card-body">
   <span>
   PRIDE admits protein and peptide identification/quantification data with the accompanying mass spectra evidence and any other related data types.
-Submission is done using the <a href="https://www.ebi.ac.uk/pride/markdownpage/pridesubmissiontool" target="_blank">PX Submission Tool</a>, see <a href="https://www.ebi.ac.uk/pride/static/markdown/submitdatapage/files/Submission_Tutorial.pdf" target="_blank">tutorial (PDF)</a>.
+Submission is done using the <a href="https://www.ebi.ac.uk/pride/markdownpage/pridesubmissiontool" target="_blank">PRIDE Submission Tool</a>, see <a href="https://www.ebi.ac.uk/pride/markdownpage/documentationpage" target="_blank">How to submit data to PRIDE</a>.
   </span>
   <br>
   <a class="link-teal" href="https://www.ebi.ac.uk/pride/" target="_blank"><b>Visit PRIDE <i class="bi bi-box-arrow-up-right"></i></b></a>